jkillingsworth/jkillingsworth.com/_posts/2020-12-12-equality-constraints-and-lagrange-multipliers.md

     \end{document}
 {% endlatex %}

 Our objective is not to find the absolute minimum of the scoring function.
 Rather, we want to find a set of parameters that satisfy the given constraints while also yielding the smallest possible value when plugged into the scoring function.
-The key to understanding the method of Lagrange multipliers is knowing that the gradient of the objective function---the scoring function in this case---is equal to a linear combination of the gradients of the constraint functions at the point in which we find the optimal solution:
+The key to understanding the method of Lagrange multipliers is knowing that the gradient of the objective function---the scoring function in this case---is equal to a linear combination of the gradients of the constraint functions at the point at which we find the optimal solution:

 {% latex 1 fig-02 %}
     \begin{document}